furkanesenn/furkanesenn/README.md

 ## I'm a freelance developer!

-- 🌱 I’m currently learning C++ & Go
+- 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about python
 - ⚡ Fun fact: I love to read book and hang around